rhw0016/COMP-3000-Final-Project/README.md

 Track project workers by reading Project List and Worker List
       - Overwrite/Update/Add Project/workers

-Calculate if a program is over or under budget - use sub-task estimates of budget required
+Calculate if entire program is over or under budget - use project estimates

-Calculate the estimated completion dates based off of sub-task lengths
+Calculate the estimated long term completion date based off of project lengths

 Return how many workers are on a project